 - Use antiviruses and take precautions while installing apps

 Even after following all the best practices given above, hackers may attack some users.
 So, the main piece of advice is to avoid using SMS-based one-time passwords whenever possible and consider other multifactor authentication methods such as –

 - Authenticator apps – Google Authenticator, Microsoft Authenticator, Free OTP, etc.

 - Hardware authenticators – YubiKey, USB, Smart Card

 - Biometrics – Retina scan, Iris scan, Fingerprint

 About Jade Global’s QA Services

-Jade Global is a premier Advisory, Integration, Testing, Cloud & Consulting Services, Business Solutions and IT Outsourcing company that services clients across multiple technology platforms.
-It provides best Quality Assurance and Testing services which can increase the accuracy and productivity through reduction in cost and time.
-Our Testing Services offer functional, non-functional, and test automation services to ensure your applications are performing optimally.
-We combine our consulting and testing expertise with appropriate industry-specific testing solutions to address specialized requirements that are at the core of your business.
-Our Testing Services are a unique combination of traditional and latest services spanning from QA of applications/software/systems to testing under new-generation technologies and platforms.
+Jade Global is a premier Advisory, Integration, Testing, Cloud & Consulting Services, Business Solutions, and IT Outsourcing company that services clients across multiple technology platforms.
+It provides the best Quality Assurance and Testing services, which can increase accuracy and productivity through a reduction in cost and time.
+Our Testing Services offer functional, non-functional, and test automation services to ensure your applications perform optimally.
+We combine our consulting and testing expertise with appropriate industry-specific testing solutions to address specialized requirements at your business’s core.
+Our Testing Services are a unique combination of traditional and the latest services spanning from QA of applications/software/systems to testing under new-generation technologies and platforms.